 “May Day!” is also a cry of alarm — especially on the high seas.
-That’s probably not tied in to either of the “Labor Days,” though and likely comes from the French “M’Aidez!,” or “Help Me!”
+However, it is probably not connected to either of the “Labor Days,”.

-These strands come together now that digits have replaced printed broadsides since the days of 19th-century labor organizing, and the nature of work is itself increasingly digitized.
+Now, these elements converge as digits take the place of printed broadsides, reminiscent of the 19th-century labor organizing era, while work itself undergoes an ever-growing digitization.
 As is the nature of money, purchases, and transactions, as readers of this space know so well.

 If you have a stand-alone terminal, however, like a Hypercom/Omni terminal, you may be in the clear.
-However, the malware is said to be still spreading at “alarming rates.”
+Nevertheless, reports indicate that the malware is continuing to spread at “alarming rates.”

-*Whichever of the two recent Windows Operating systems you’re using, make sure the OS is fully updated and patched.
+- No matter which of the two recent Windows Operating systems you are utilizing, ensure that the OS is entirely up-to-date and patched.

-*Make sure you’re also compliant with all PCI-DSS 3.0 security requirements.
-A link to a PDF for those requirements can be found right here, and is handy for your IT Department, if they need it.
+- Make sure you’re also compliant with all PCI-DSS 3.0 security requirements.
+You can easily find a link to a PDF with those requirements right here, which can be beneficial for your IT Department if they require it.